Searching ...

 Beyond the commonly checked areas of home child-proofing, the following further contributes to creating a safer environment:

-2. Smoke Detectors: Install smoke detectors in every bedroom, outside each sleeping area, and on every level of your home, including the basement.
+2. Smoke Detectors: Install smoke alarms in every bedroom, outside each sleeping area, and on every level of your home, including the basement.
 Regularly check and replace the batteries at least once a year to ensure they function correctly.

 4. Non-Toxic Houseplants: Some houseplants can be toxic if ingested.
 Only have child-safe plants in your home or place potentially harmful plants out of reach of children.